dosyago/selector-generalization/README.md

 ## running the test

-If you haven't install beefy and browserify
+If you haven't install beefy and browserify ( just for convenience, to serve the test page )

 `npm install -g browserify beefy`